Contact Us

 Baphemy, “Lord of Ash and Bone”

-Provenance: A chip of demon horn
+Splinter: A chip of demon horn

 Baphemy is one of many splinterfolk of demonic origins, and thus is one to be wary of.
 While he is not particularly violent, he has quite the penchant for arson, so you would do well to keep anything flammable away from him.